Experience Sheffield Scholarships

 The money for these scholarships is provided by donations from generous people, organisations and companies that want to support students.
 Many of the donors are alumni (former students) of the University of Sheffield.

-If you receive an Experience Sheffield Scholarship you may be invited to relevant events, and to learn more about the work of the Development, Alumni Relations and Events Office during your studies at Sheffield.
+If you receive an Experience Sheffield Scholarship you may be invited to relevant events during your studies at Sheffield.